Wait! Before you CALL or EMAIL, read the FAQ!

 I want to use a high-pass filter on my system.
 Do you make them?
 What information do you need?

-Unfortunately, we cannot make them.
+Unfortunately, we do not make them.

 However, we can get you the necessary information needed to make them.